-Small planes and small boat transfers have weight limits of 25-30 lbs so if you plan to travel off the beaten path in Costa Rica you’ll need to plan a packing list for a 25 lb version of your stuff in a single rugged waterproof bag.
+Small planes and small boat transfers have weight limits ranging from 15 lbs to 40 lbs so if you plan to travel off the beaten path in Costa Rica you’ll need to plan a packing list for a smaller version of your stuff in a single rugged waterproof bag.

 You may think you can just get away with paying the overweight bag fees, but don’t count on it.
 If the plane is full and the weight limit reached they will leave your bags behind and bring them in a day or two when they have room (it’s in the ticket contract…)

 The Twenty Five Pound Packing List – 15 lbs of essentials